kuanhenglin/kuanhenglin.github.io/_posts/2023-03-27-ddim_inversion.md

 [3C] [The annotated diffusion model](https://huggingface.co/blog/annotated-diffusion) \\
 The Hugging Face implementation and annotation of the DDPM.
 This is the original code I followed last quarter (when I was experimenting on my own) to get a basic understanding of DDPMs, and I partly based my code module organization and variable naming conventions on the blog post.

-## Code Repository

-[Here](https://github.com/kuanhenglin/ddim-inversion) is the link to my code repository for the project.

----